Hypergeometric Hodge modules: Integral transforms of torus embeddings

-Under this isomorphism the $\mbz^{d+2}$-graded part $(L^\bullet_\sigma)_x$ of the Ishida complex with respect to the face $\sigma$ goes over to the $\mbz^{d+1}$-graded part $(L^\bullet)_{p(x)}$ of the Ishida complex considered in \cite{HerzBr}.
-Hence the proposition follows from Theorem 6.3.4 in loc. cit. . \end{proof}
+Under this isomorphism the $\mbz^{d+2}$-graded part $(L^\bullet_\sigma)_x$ of the Ishida complex with respect to the face $\sigma$ goes over to the $\mbz^{d+1}$-graded part $(L^\bullet)_{p(x)}$ of the Ishida complex considered in \cite{HerzBr} (i.e., the Ishida complex of the semi-group $\dC[\dN \widetilde{A}]$ with respect to the maximal ideal generated by $(w_0,\ldots, w_n)$).
+Using formula \eqref{eq:Sminus}, the proposition follows now from Theorem 6.3.4 in loc.cit.